mongodb/docs/source/includes/fact-manage-mongodb-users-roles.rst

 MongoDB deployments.

 .. note::
    If you toggle :guilabel:`Synced` to ``OFF`` after import, any users or roles you create are deleted.

-.. _consistent-users-and-roles:

 Consistent Users and Roles
 ~~~~~~~~~~~~~~~~~~~~~~~~~~